jack2012aa/breeding_db/README.md

 * When inserting a new pig, check birthday delta of it and last pig with the same id.
     * Possibly it is a historical data?
     * Discuss with professor Lin.
-* Put 60th_day_test in Dong-Ying data into consideration.
 * Ask professor Wu that should parity grow one after an abortion.
 * Read total_weight as sum up of multiple weights.
 * Ask <> tag in mating tables of Dong-Ying.